Fabrics Shopping in Saigon, Vietnam

 The facade of Binh Tay Market.

-This is a newer and much better-designed building.
-It is again, a general market that sells all kinds of items, and has a smaller section for fabrics compared to the previously mentioned markets.
-The variety here are similar to those found in An Dong Market.
+This is a newer building compared to the previous markets.
+It is again, a general market that sells all kinds of items, and has a smaller section for fabrics.
+The variety here is similar to that of An Dong Market.
 During our short visit there, we saw a bus-load of tourists entering the market, so this was obviously also a tourist spot.

 The colourful fabrics of Binh Tay Market.